adult carrying baby on shoulder facing lake and mountains

 2. Breastfeed on demand when possible.

 Pay extra attention to hunger cues, but avoid stretching the feedings for more than 3-4 hours, especially if your baby is a newborn.
 Feeding on the go can be tricky – your little one may react to a change in routine and may take time to adjust to different time zones.
-Expect your baby to want to be fed, sleep or wake up at unusual times, so learn to be attentive to your baby’s needs!
+Expect your baby to want to be fed, sleep, or wake up at unusual times, so learn to be attentive to your baby’s needs!

 3. Know your rights (but respect other cultures).